vTuanpham/Test_time_classifier/README.md

 ## We can combined with multiple Faiss indexes from different models and construct a more robust k-NN classifier.

+> **Note:** You must use a feature extractor with general training objective like imagenet or COCO.
+>
+> Only use domain specific if the new classes added to the index are in the same domain.

 ## Installation
 ```bash